 GLSKs are needed to transform any change in the balance of one bidding zone into a change of injections in the nodes of that bidding zone.
-GLSKs shall be elaborated on the basis of the best forecast information about the generating units and loads.
+GLSKs shall be elaborated based on the best forecast information about the generating units and loads.